Do you suffer with recurring ankle sprains?

-What springs to my mind is a nature documentary I watched a while ago.
+What springs to my mind is a nature documentary I watched recently.
 A lioness who was injured whilst fighting to defend her territory was left with seemingly minor damage to her foot.
 Mr Attenborough solemnly declared that this was the beginning of the end for this beautiful creature as she could no longer hunt effectively.
 Sadly he was right.

 Strong ankles are critical for an active life.

 We may not have to chase antelope on the plains of Africa, but we do need a certain amount of physical activity to keep us healthy.
 Strong ankles are an essential part of every form of exercise that involves weight bearing.
 If our central nervous system (CNS) senses instability around the main interface between us and the ground, it’s perfectly plausible that we may unconsciously limit our activity levels to reduce the risk of further sprains.

 The long term consequences of one serious ankle sprain have been demonstrated in mice.
 In this study a few of these unfortunate little creatures had lateral ankle ligaments snipped.
 The researchers found they were much less active even a year later when compared with controls.
 They were also more prone to slips despite the ligaments having presumably healed some time before.

 This effect becomes more pronounced in those who play sports that require abrupt changes of direction.
 I regularly see both basketball and tennis players who have been unable to return to playing their sports at a serious level, despite receiving conventional rehab for lateral ankle sprains.